FengleiFan/Duality/README.md

 | [ArXiv](https://arxiv.org/abs/2002.02515)|

 # Network Equivalency
 This part includes implementations of eight equivalent networks in light of the extended De Morgan's law.
 Eight networks are shown in Figure 1.
+The purpose of this experiment is to evaluate if the performance of these eight networks is close to one another.

 <p align="center">
   <img width="480" src="https://github.com/FengleiFan/Duality/blob/master/equivalent_networks.png">